📍 250 Stockport Road, Timperley, Altrincham

 What vaccinations do I need for Zimbabwe?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need at a short consultation.
+These recommendations are a general guide based on UK travel health advice from TravelHealthPro (UKHSA/NaTHNaC), and your exact list depends on your itinerary and timing.
+Whether you're heading for the falls or a Hwange and Mana Pools safari, we'll confirm precisely what you need at a short consultation.

 Plan ahead